 We’re all for showering the people who you love with deserving presents, and completing your last-minute work-related goals, but this year, a large part of preparing for Christmas for us is in carving out the time and space to slow down.

-In preparing for Christmas this year, we’ve made an attempt to slow down, and have loosely planned to do the following:
+In preparing for Christmas this year, we’ve made an attempt to slow down, and have loosely planned our calm Christmas.
+You too, can take these as inspiration to slow down this season and savour the little moments.
+Here’s our list:

-- Revisit some of our traditional Christmas time activities, such as ice skating at Nathan Phillips Square.
+Revisit some of our traditional Christmas time activities.

 And if none of these get done, then that’s fine too.
 We’ll happily sip on homemade hot chocolate, cuddle with our chihuahua on the couch, and watch the snow fall.
 Sounds pretty perfect.